EchoZhaoo/DS-Project-Portfolio/README.md

 [Python Jupyter Notebook](https://github.com/EchoZhaoo/Air-Passengers-Prediction/blob/master/SARIMAX.ipynb)<br />
 [Tableau]()<br />
 - **Goal**: Do time series analysis about how the number of air passengers changed as the time passing by.
-- Build a SARIMAX(Seasonal Auto-Regressive Integrated Moving Average with eXogenous regressors) model by Python.
+- Build a SARIMAX(Seasonal Auto-Regressive Integrated Moving Average with eXogenous regressors) model by Python to do both one-step prediction and dynamic prediction.
 - Do data visualization on Tableau and its integration with Python which is called TabPy.

 <br />**Keywords**: Python, Tableau, Time Series Analysis, SARIMAX,